 Improved medication management is on the top priority list of things the NHS plans to enhance in the following years.
 On 6 February, UK’s Govconnect - a social enterprise dedicated to assisting the wide range of organisations challenged with delivering the NHS 5 year forward view strategy and all other associated healthcare policies, organised the conference Improving Patient Safety & Care 2019.
 The topics included electronic prescribing and medication administration (ePMA), which has been heavily funded in the UK since last year.
-Anže Droljc, our Head of Clinical Applications, David Chalkley, Deputy CCIO and Digital Clinical Safety Lead at Taunton and Somerset NHS Foundation Trust, and Paul Barrett, Business Development Director for Health at CGI - one of Marand’s partners in the UK - shared their insight into electronic prescribing and our ePMA system OPENeP.
+Anže Droljc, our Head of Clinical Applications, David Chalkley, Deputy CCIO and Digital Clinical Safety Lead at Somerset NHS Foundation Trust, and Paul Barrett, Business Development Director for Health at CGI - one of Marand’s partners in the UK - shared their insight into electronic prescribing and our ePMA system OPENeP.
 We talked with Anže Droljc after the conference.

-Anže, you recently visited the GovConnect Improving Patient Safety & Care event in London where you were presenting the OPENeP together with our partner CGI and the Taunton and Somerset NHS Trust.
+Anže, you recently visited the GovConnect Improving Patient Safety & Care event in London where you were presenting the OPENeP together with our partner CGI and the Somerset NHS Trust.
 Paul Barret, David Chalkley and you were joined by a Consultant Cardiologist from Taunton, Mark Dayer.

 Indeed.
 And, I was really glad to learn that cardiologist Mark Dayer joined us as well.
 Having strong consultant support within the Trust when it comes to implementing an ePMA system is really crucial for the overall success of the journey.
 Moreover, Mark was very clear that the current paper processes have a range of clinical risks which are difficult to mitigate in the absence of a digital system, and explained that the clinical body is supportive of the move to well-designed electronic solutions, although this seems a big step; the sooner they can safely implement the OPENeP, the better for everyone involved.